-Any unauthorized receipt, possession, or transmission of ABEM examination materials, either before the examination, onsite, or in the future, including examination questions and cases in any form, is a breach of ABEM policy and is strictly forbidden.
-All test questions and cases are the property of ABEM and may not be copied, duplicated, or shared in any form.
-Use of any ABEM examination materials by any person for the purpose of examination preparation or training is also considered cheating and is strictly forbidden.
+It is the policy of ABEM that any receipt, possession, or transmission of ABEM examination materials, either before the examination, on site, or in the future, including examination questions and cases in any form, is a breach of ABEM policy and is strictly forbidden.
+Use of ABEM examination materials by any person for the purpose of examination preparation or training is also considered cheating and is strictly forbidden.
 This includes, but is not limited to, candidates receiving ABEM examination materials through a third party, and ABEM-certified physicians or other persons who provide ABEM examination materials to potential candidates.

 ABEM reserves the right to take whatever measures are necessary to protect the integrity of its examinations.
-This could include, but not be limited to, exclusion from a current or future examination, decertification, and suit for recovery of damages.
+This could include but would not necessarily be limited to exclusion from a current examination, decertification, and suit for recovery of damages.